 In this article:

 Finding a lender to approve you for a loan can be an uphill battle if you're new to credit or "credit invisible."
 Credible invisible consumers don't have enough payment history reported to the credit bureaus to produce a credit score.

 Lacking credit history may not seem like a problem if you primarily use cash and have no need to borrow money.
 But when it's time to finance a home or car, not having a credit history or having a thin credit file could be a barrier standing between you and a new house or a set of wheels.
 A strong credit profile can also be important when you're renting an apartment, opening utility accounts, buying insurance and even applying for a job.

 The good news is it's possible to build good credit from scratch—and getting started today could put you in a better position to meet your financial goals of tomorrow.
-Here are five ways to start building credit now.
+Here are four ways to start building credit now.